nxt-insurance/nxt_registry/README.md

 # NxtRegistry

 NxtRegistry is a simple implementation of the container pattern.
-It allows you to register and resolve values in nested structures by allowing nesting registries into each other.
+It allows you to register and resolve values in layered structures by allowing nesting registries into each other.
 In theory this can be indefinitely deep.

 ## Installation